Guidelines to make sure your Instagram profile is optimized for growth

-One of Instagram's newest and most popular features is IGTV.
+One of Instagram's most popular features is IGTV.
 To access IGTV, tap the IGTV button located in the navigation bar of your search page.

 From there, you'll be brought to a personalized feed of curated IGTV content.
 The content is pulled in from accounts you follow who have IGTV content, as well as IGTV content from similar accounts that you're not following.

 Create IGTV Content